Weldmicheal/ttm4175/a5/lab.md

 * Find the block **Zone Scanner** in project *ttm4175.bluetooth.zone* from last week
 * Modify it:
-  * Only forward BLE data from the beacon with your minor id
+  * Only forward BLE data from the beacon with your minor id.
+Otherwise you will receive too many disturbing events from the other teams.
-  * Set the node name (the same as the zone name, red, yellow, green) correctly
+  * Each of the Pis represents a zone.
+Therefore, set the node name (the same as the zone name, red, yellow, green) correctly in the zone scanner.

 After that, you should have 3 Raspberry Pis running and reporting Bluetooth data into the system.